PESIII23/f1-driving-style-analytics-tool/README.md

 To better understand their context, workflows, and expectations, I asked guiding questions such as:

 ### Systems & Applications
-- What platforms and architectures drive motorsport analytics?
+- What platforms and architectural components drive motorsport analytics?
   - Python microservices
   - Kafka pipelines (big data messaging)
   - Modernizing apps using React (from CoffeeScript)
   - Real-time telemetry (`gm-staging.pitrho.com`)

 ### Tools & Frameworks
-- Which are most relied on for analysis and visualization?
+- Which tools are preferred for analysis and visualization?
-  - Plotly
-  - Streamlit
-  - PowerBI
-  - Jupyter Notebook
+  - Plotly, Streamlit, PowerBI, Jupyter Notebook

 ### Role of AI/ML in Motorsport
 - How should a motorsports AI/ML scientist think?
-  - Translate data into racing terminology
+  - How to translate data into racing terminology?
-  - Handle ambiguity
+  - Can you handle handle ambiguity well?
-  - Prioritize data quality over flashy UIs ("garbage in, garbage out")
+  - Prioritizing data quality over flashy UIs given time constraints and solo-approach ("garbage in, garbage out")

 ### Beyond Dashboards
 - What differentiates a meaningful solution?
+  - Tangible racing explanations ("these two drivers show similar braking patterns because…")
+  - Timeboxing ideas to avoid rabbit holes
+  - Innovating even if at 70% completion
   - Well-defined deliverables
-  - Tangible racing explanations ("these two drivers are the same because…")
-  - Timeboxing ideas to avoid rabbit holes
-  - Innovating even at 70% completion

-### Analysis vs. Visualization
-- How should I balance the two?
-  - Emphasis on strong data foundations first
-  - UI polish is secondary

 ### End-of-Project Value
 - How will results be reviewed and integrated into real F1 decision-making?